DenisSa/Orderful/README.md

 Ran all test suites.
 ```

 I've created a few unit tests to demonstrate how I would approach testing - please note that I do not consider this number of tests / coverage complete or by any means exhaustive.
+Integration tests should be added as well.

 ### Functional testing